 An advantage to classifying books by subject, is that you can often find several helpful books on the same shelf or nearby the book you were looking for.
 So in finding Nuclear and Particle Physics on the shelf, you also see right next to it Nuclear and Particle Physics, which might also be useful for your research.

-Remember: If you ever need help locating a book on the shelf, call the Reference Center (216) 687- 5300.
+Remember: If you ever need help locating a book on the shelf, call the Library and Research Help Desk (216) 687- 2479.